Access your home's equity

 Making repairs or improvements to your home

-Purchase of a new primary residence, automobile, or RV
+Purchase of a second residence, automobile, or RV

 Pay for needed medical and dental care and prescription medications